metafetish/cockblender-docs/index.md

 ## Disclaimer

-The libcockblender project is in no way affiliated with Rends/Vorze or any of its partners.
+The cockblender project is in no way affiliated with Rends/Vorze or any of its partners.
 The documentation and libraries here have been produced via clean room reverse engineering methods, and are provided with no guarantees, as outlined by the license agreement.
 Usage of